Table of Contents

 Autonomic Nervous System

-The Autonomic Nervous System consists of the sympathetic and the parasympathetic nervous system.
-While the sympathetic stimulation plays a major role in regulation of arterial blood pressure, the parasympathetic system is equally essential in regulation of cardiac activity.
+The Autonomic Nervous System consists of the sympathetic and parasympathetic nervous system.
+While sympathetic stimulation plays a major role in the regulation of arterial blood pressure, the parasympathetic system is equally essential in the regulation of cardiac activity.

 The vasomotor center is located bilaterally in the reticular substance of the medulla and the lower one-third of the pons.
 The impulses are transmitted to the autonomic nerve fibers through the spinal cord.

 - The vasoconstrictor area, also known as C1, distributes its fibers throughout the cord.
 The neurons in these fibers release norepinephrine and activate the vasoconstrictor fibers of the sympathetic nervous system.
 Under normal conditions, this area continuously stimulates these fibers at a rate of 1–2 impulses per second.
-This continuous firing is called sympathetic vasoconstrictor tone and the partial state of constriction of the blood vessels is called the vasomotor tone.
+This continuous firing is called sympathetic vasoconstrictor tone and the partial state of constriction of the blood vessels is called vasomotor tone.

 - The vasodilator area, also referred to as A1, sends inhibitory signals to the vasoconstrictor area, hence causing vasodilation.